 Why You Should Look for a Six Sigma Project

 Some candidates need to have projects to be considered for Six Sigma Black Belt certification.
-Certain Six Sigma organizations require candidates put into practice what they’ve learned before they are able to be certified.
+Certain Six Sigma organizations require candidates to put into practice what they’ve learned before they can be certified.
 But how do you find a project?
 For example, the ASQ Black Belt certification requires a signed affidavit stating that you’ve completed one or two Six Sigma projects depending on your amount of industry experience.

 Even if you do not need work experience for your particular certification (IASSC and Villanova exams do not require projects), applying what you have learned will tell you how well you know the material.

-By default a six sigma project attacks an area of great need.
-The methodology ensures that you are meeting critical client needs and deploying your resources to meet that need in a responsible manner.
+By default, a six sigma project attacks an area of great need.
+The methodology ensures that you are meeting critical client needs and deploying your resources to meet those needs in a responsible manner.
 What better way to stand out to your current or future employer?
 Running a successful project is a great resume builder.

 Fortunately, there is no end to the appetite for people to do good, significant work in this world.
-Ans Six sigma projects certainly qualify.
-A lack of projects to work is really a lack of networking.
+And Six sigma projects certainly qualify.
+A lack of projects to work on is really a lack of networking.
 And, no, networking is not a dirty word.